Author: Karsten Silz

 No joins

 Database normalization is a best practice in relational databases: We keep our tables separate, link them with foreign key relationships, and query them with joins.
 An example is an order table in an online shop with a customer_id column that links it to our customer table.
 So far, so good.
 But when our tables have many records, table joins can be slow or sometimes even impossible to run.
-It’s my understanding that with NoSQL, there are no joins, and you embed duplicate the data from the joined table into your original table.
+It’s my understanding that with NoSQL, there are no joins, and you embed duplicate data from the joined table into your original table.
 In other words: Denormalization.

 Better scaling